TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-droppedserver.md

 # backup/restore/recover dropped server or resource group

-If you delete an Azure SQL Database server instance, all its databases are also deleted and cannot be recovered.
+If you delete an Azure SQL Database server, all its databases are also deleted and cannot be recovered.
 There is currently no support for restoring a deleted server.

 To learn how to avoid business interruptions you can review the capabilities that Azure SQL Database provides for [business continuity](https://docs.microsoft.com/azure/sql-database/sql-database-business-continuity?WT.mc_id=pid:13491:sid:32630451/).